AlexandreDubray/bn-benchmarks/README.md

 # bn-benchmarks

-This repository contains Bayesian networks that I use to benchmark (projected) weighted model counters.
+This repository contains Bayesian networks used in my experiments.
 The networks are found in the `bayesian-networks` directory in BIF and UAI format.
-Currently, all networks come from [the bnlearn repository](https://www.bnlearn.com/about/); if you use them please use the appropriate citation:
+Some networks come from [the bnlearn repository](https://www.bnlearn.com/about/); if you use them please use the appropriate citation:

 ```
 @article{scutari2009learning,